pingcap/docs-cn/tidb-cloud/backup-and-restore.md

 3. In the **Restore** window, make the following changes if necessary:

     - Update the port number of the cluster.
-    - Increase the node size, node quantity, and storage size for the cluster.
+    - Increase the node size, node quantity, and node storage for the cluster.

 4. Click **Confirm**.